Overdentures vs. Implants: Which Is Better?

 The health of your jawbone and gums plays a vital role in determining whether you’re a good candidate for overdentures or implants.
 Let’s look at the key factors:

-- Overall Oral Health: Gum disease or other oral health problems could interfere with the success of implants.
+• Overall Oral Health: Gum disease or other oral health issues may compromise the success of implants.
 Your dentist will determine if overdentures are a better immediate solution, with the possibility of implants once gum health has improved.

-- Budget: While the initial cost of dental implants can be higher, they offer better longevity when compared to overdentures.
-Let’s see how the expenses stack up.
+• Budget: Although the initial cost of dental implants may be higher, they offer better longevity compared to overdentures.

 Cost Comparison